 CAMS-UA 204 Prerequisite: Child and Adolescent Psychopathology (CAMS-UA 101) or permission of the instructor.
 Offered in the fall and spring.
 Roffman.
 4 points.

-Family systems theory emerged in response to individually oriented theories of human experience, development, and psychopathology.
-From a systems perspective, an individual is always embedded in networks of significant relationships, the most central of which is the family.
+Until the mid-20th century, individually oriented theories of human development and psychopathology dominated the field of mental health.
+Family systems theory emerged as a response to the limitations of that paradigm, offering a radically different perspective: an individual is always embedded in networks of significant relationships, the most central being the family.
 Presents family systems theory as a powerful tool for understanding families and for working with children and adolescents.
-Special emphasis on multicultural dimensions of mental health theory and practice.
+Emphasizes multicultural dimensions of mental health theory and practice.

 Fear Factor: Advanced Seminar in Anxiety Disorders

 CAMS-UA 205 Prerequisite: Child and Adolescent Psychopathology (CAMS-UA 101) or permission of the instructor.
-Offered in the fall and spring.
-Angelosante, Spindel.
+Offered in the fall, spring, and summer.
+Angelosante, Masia, Spindel.
 4 points.

+How do anxiety disorders develop?
+How can they be successfully treated?
+What distinguishes anxiety from other mental health disorders?
 Examines anxiety disorders (such as phobias or obsessions and compulsions) by reviewing research and clinical data.
-How anxiety disorders develop, how they can be successfully treated, and what distinguishes anxiety from other mental health disorders.
-Students observe a diagnostic assessment of a child or teen with an anxiety disorder and debate the ethics of different treatment modalities.
+Students observe a diagnostic assessment of a child or teen with an anxiety disorder and debate the risks and benefits of different treatment modalities.

 Advanced Seminar: Attachment and Loss